The Tooly

 Drywall joint compound is a chemically made product that is widely used in all our homes.
 Though it does not go bad in a few months, you have to take care of it for a long lifespan.

 Perfectly cared spackle or drywall mud can protect your wall for decades.
+Also, good quality spackles are friendly to the environment and great for supporting wildlife.

 So, ensure that you follow all the necessary steps to protect the strength and integrity of the product.